gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 in Part One is often skimmed
 because it seems like a digression.
 It is not.
-It is Goethe's diagnosis of modernity — a world of chaos, appetite, and spectacle with no organizing principle.
+It is Goethe's diagnosis of modernity: a world of chaos, appetite, and spectacle with no organizing principle.